-Flexible pension and remuneration systems for uncertain times – this is what employers, employees and also legal and tax advisors are increasingly looking for.
-Not least because of the uncertainties on the labour market, the turmoil caused by the financial market crisis, the complicated legal situation under social law and the considerable cuts in the statutory pension insurance system, those affected from all sectors are looking for future-proof insurance strategies in order to be able to plan certain phases of life in a balanced and responsible way.
+Flexible pension and compensation systems for uncertain times – this is what employers, employees, but also legal and tax advisors are increasingly looking for.
+Not least because of the uncertainties on the labor market, the turmoil caused by the financial markets, the complicated legal situation under social law and the considerable cuts in the statutory pension scheme, those affected from all sectors are looking for future-proof hedging strategies in order to be able to plan certain phases of their lives in a balanced and responsible way financially.

-Since old-age provision has been more strongly transferred to the personal responsibility of citizens, all forms of private and above all occupational old-age provision must be used to secure the standard of living in old age, but innovative supplementary modules must also be integrated.
+For prudent legal practitioners, employers and employees, this makes it unmistakably clear: since old-age provision has been transferred more to the individual’s responsibility, all forms of private and, above all, occupational pension schemes must be used to secure the standard of living in old age, but innovative supplementary components must also be integrated.

-Fortunately, with the introduction of the Act on the Social Protection of Flexible Working Time Regulations of 6 April 1998 (the so-called “Flexi Act”), the legislator has created the opportunity to find an answer to these challenges.
-With the introduction of the resulting working time accounts, there have since been outstanding new opportunities for broad groups of employees and employees to make their working hours more flexible and to plan their individual pension situation during their working lives and in advance of receiving statutory pension benefits.
+Fortunately, with the introduction of the Act on the Social Legal Protection of Flexible Working Time Arrangements of April 6, 1998 (the so-called “Flexi Act”), the legislature created the possibility of finding an answer to these challenges.
+Since then, the introduction of the resulting working time accounts (in german: Zeitwertkonten / ZWK) has opened up outstanding new opportunities for broad groups of employees and workers to make their working hours more flexible and to plan their individual pension situation during their working lives and in advance of receiving statutory pension benefits.